Guntur: Civic administration and politics

 Guntur is the headquarters of Guntur East and Guntur West mandals in Guntur revenue division.
 The city is a major part of Andhra Pradesh Capital Region Development Authority.
 It is represented in the federal government by Guntur Lok Sabha constituency, and at state level by Guntur East and Guntur West assembly constituencies.

+Municipal finance

+As per the Ministry of Housing and Urban Affairs, the Guntur Municipal Corporation reported a total revenue of ₹2.76 billion (US$0.33 billion), a total expenditure of ₹1.91 billion (US$0.23 billion), a total tax revenue of ₹1.15 billion, a total own revenue of ₹2.45 billion, and total grants of ₹0.05 billion in 2022–23.
+Taxes contributed to 41.7% of the revenue, while the remaining income came from non-tax sources such as grants and other municipal revenues.

 Other offices

 As part of the Andhra Pradesh Capital Region, Guntur houses many state offices and agencies such as Andhra Pradesh Forest Department and the Agricultural Marketing Department, and regional office of the Crime Investigation Department.
 The AP State Judicial Preview offices are located at Nagarampalem.
 Guntur group of the National Cadet Corps is located at Syamalanagar.
 The city also hosts an Indian Army recruitment and training centre.
 The city's passport office was opened in 2018.